izzyreal/vmpc-docs/install.rst

 Install
 =======

-VMPC2000XL can be installed in Linux, MacOS and Windows.
-The current version should run reliable enough to satisfy enthousiasts and hobbyists, given the fact that they can `report bugs and request features <http://izmar.nl/index.php/bug-reports-feature-requests>`_ by contacting the author.
+VMPC2000XL can be installed in Linux, macOS, iOS and Windows.

-Stability is roughly equal for the standalone and plugin versions, though your best bet is the standalone version.
-Standalone is the recommended way to use VMPC2000XL for other reasons too -- the original is a complex piece of equipment with `a 200 page manual <https://www.platinumaudiolab.com/free_stuff/manuals/Akai/akai_mpc2000xl_manual.pdf>`_. `Roger Linn <https://en.wikipedia.org/wiki/Roger_Linn>`_ poured a tremendous amount of interconnecting functionality in the MPC2000XL's ancestors, the MPC60 and the MPC3000.
+The recommended way to use VMPC2000XL is in standalone mode.
+The original is a complex piece of equipment with `a 200 page manual <https://www.platinumaudiolab.com/free_stuff/manuals/Akai/akai_mpc2000xl_manual.pdf>`_. `Roger Linn <https://en.wikipedia.org/wiki/Roger_Linn>`_ poured a tremendous amount of interconnecting functionality in the MPC2000XL's ancestors, the MPC60 and the MPC3000.
 A modern computer, let alone a full-on DAW, offers a lot of potential distraction from all this.

 On the other hand, the usefulness of a DAW can't be denied -- it's great fun to load up an instrumental you made on a real 2000XL and run it through your favorite software effects, via 10 individual mono outputs if you wish.
 Let VMPC2000XL control your software instruments via MIDI.
 Or maybe you want to add some of the MPC workflow to your projects just for parts of the beat.